lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-01-19-plan-your-move-to-agentforce-marketing.md

 When using Person Accounts, the **Individual DMO must represent the human being**—not the Salesforce Account abstraction.

-When in doubt, remember: people are people.
-Try not to get this song stuck in your head:
+When in doubt, remember: people are people, and try not to get this song stuck in your head:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/DTYsElEGswc" frameborder="0" allowfullscreen></iframe>